kwilkos/cxf/distribution/src/main/release/samples/README.txt

 the JAVA_HOME environment variable points to the JDK/JRE 5.0 installation and the JAVA_HOME bin directory is included in the system PATH.

-Make sure copy all jars from CXF_HOME/lib to <TomcatInstallationDirectory>/shared/lib.
+Make sure you have copied all jars (except cxf-integration-* jars) from CXF_HOME/lib to <TomcatInstallationDirectory>/shared/lib.